xiaochendev/labData/dom_manipulation_p1/README.md

 # Dom manipulation part I
-- demonstrated the fundamental ways to manipulate the DoM.
+- Demonstrated the fundamental ways to manipulate the DoM.

 # Steps: